bjlkeng/bjlkeng.github.io/source/posts/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders.rst

 `law of large numbers <https://en.wikipedia.org/wiki/Law_of_large_numbers>`__.
-To make this a bit more useful, we don't just want the expectation of a single random variable, instead we usually have some (deterministic) function of a vector random variables.
+To make this a bit more useful, we don't just want the expectation of a single random variable, instead we usually have some (deterministic) function of a vector of random variables.
 Using the same idea as Equation 1, we have:

 .. math::